 2. Download one Apple IIGS firmware ROM, which is necessary for an Apple IIGS to work:

 3. Rename the ROM file you have downloaded according to your emulator’s instructions and place the ROM file in the same directory as your emulator executable/application.
 For example, KEGS requires the IIGS ROM simply be called ‘ROM’.
 Bernie ][ the Rescue requires that the ROM01 filename be called ‘Apple IIgs ROM 01’.

 4. Download the 2image archives from this site.
-Un-archive each download, then open/mount them with your emulator.
+Unzip each download, then open/mount them with your emulator.
 Reboot the virtual IIGS and begin experiencing the 16-bit Apple II.

 5. Some 2image archives don’t include a bootable operating system, so you will require a boot disk to load first.
-Download one or both of these hard drive images, which includes a bootable versions of GS/OS:
+Download one or all three of these hard drive images, which includes a bootable versions of GS/OS:

 System 6.0.1 Hard Drive Image (Complete with many shareware and freeware and every system tool and font used by almost every IIGS desktop based program ~13.3meg)